dp165python/contracts_service/README.md

 ## todo
 - tests
 - from flask_sqlalchemy to sqlalchemy
-- docker
 - remove AddUpdateDelete
 - create controllers
-- adding new rule by contract ID

 ## done
 - manage module into first level